seunara247/terraform-github-actions/README.md

 CI/CD is a way to automatically test, plan, and apply changes to infrastructure (like deploying a server).

-- Continuous Integration (CI): Everytime a developer pushews codes (like terraform0 the system automatically checks it.
+- Continuous Integration (CI): Everytime a developer pushews codes (like terraform the system automatically checks it).

 - Continuous Delivery (CD): Once the code passes all tests, it is automatically prepared for deployment.